Comparing Solr and Elasticsearch architectures

 The V9.1 Ingest and Query services

-The Elasticsearch query process is structured very similarly to the Solr service.
-The main difference lies in the microservice architecture of the system, and the exits to the Elasticsearch and the ZooKeeper administrative functions, rather than to Solr and the monolithic search server.
+The Elasticsearch query process is structured similarly to the Solr service.
+The main difference lies in the microservice architecture of the system, and in the exits to the Elasticsearch and ZooKeeper administrative functions.
+These do not use the monolithic Solr search server.

-One of the biggest advantages the 9.1 Query service provides is its natural language processing and tooling support.
+One of the primary advantages of the Version 9.1 Query service is the inclusion of natural language processing and tooling support.
 Solr does not have these features and they provide considerable extra power.
 For more information, see Natural Language Processing (NLP) in Version 9.1.

 Comparing Solr and Elasticsearch deployment architecture